Imágenes de página

 Wo was his cook, but-if his sauce were

 Poynaunt and sharp, and redy al his gere.
+In a gowne of falding 36 to the knee.

-His table dormant15 in his halle alway
+His table dormant1 in his halle alway

 Ful ofte tyme he was knight of the shire.

-An anlas16 and a gipser1 al of silk
+An anlas 16 and a gipser1" al of silk

 Heng at his girdel, whyt as morne milk.

-A shirreve hadde he been, and a countour;18
+A shirreve hadde he been, and a countour; 18

-Was no-wher such a worthy vavasour.19 360
+Was no-wher such a worthy vavasour.
+19 360

 An HABERDASSHER and a CARPENTER,

-A WEBBE,20 a DYERE, and a TAPICER,21
+A WEBBE, 20 a DYERE, and a TAPICER, 21

 Were with us eek, clothed in o22 liveree,